 Very similar in construction to a Turkish bath, hammams are located throughout Morocco and form a place for both socializing and cleansing.
 There are typically two types of hammams: those for locals and those for tourists.

-Authentic, local hammams rarely provide cleansing essentials (you’ll need to bring your own), and as the name suggests, you will be among curious locals.
-These are gender specific, with both the male-only and female-only hammams open at differing times.
+Authentic, local hammams rarely provide cleansing essentials (you’ll need to bring your own), and as the name suggests, you will be among locals.
+As few foreigners visit places like these, don’t be surprised to get a few curious looks.
+Local hammams are gender specific, with both the male-only and female-only hammams open at differing times.

-Dan and I visited a hammam that caters to tourists, so we enjoyed the experience together.
+Dan and I visited a hammam that caters to tourists.
+We wanted to enjoy the experience together.

-2. He/she will saturate your entire face and body in hot water
+- The attendant will saturate your entire face and body in hot water,

-3. Lather up with black Moroccan soap and let it soak in for a few moments
+- Lather up with black Moroccan soap and let it soak in for a few moments,

 Our hammam experience